WHAT YOU SHOULD KNOW:

 - Oxygen may be given if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your caregiver before you take off the mask or oxygen tubing.

-- Nebulizer treatments: You are given medicine in the form of a mist, which is easy to breathe in.
+- Nebulizer treatments may be used to give you medicine in the form of a mist.
+The mist is easy to breathe in.
 Nebulizer treatments are given through a mouthpiece or mask that is attached to the nebulizer machine.

 - A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
 An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
 A trach is a tube put through an incision and into your windpipe.